izinman/cs56-misc-translate-to-secret-languages/README.md

 W16 Final Remarks - Nicholas Frey and John Mangel
 The project at its current state has 3 GUI's, one for Pig Latin, one for Gibberish, and a combined translator.
 There arent really any bugs but there are a lot of features that we think could be added!
 See the issues tab on the github or in .
 One large issue we never got to was fixing the indentation across all files.
 We reccomend fixing this as you go through and try to understand the code.
 Enjoy!
 Make sure you familiarize yourself with the code before you start working!

+W18 Final Remarks:
+-Isaac Zinman and Ty Still
+We made major behind the scene changes to previous versions of this project, cleaning up much of the code to be more OOP friendly and just logical in its entirety, and as such didn't make many outward changes.
+We did add another language to the translator, and since we abstracted the insertion language class, it will allow you to add more of those with less effort, or even possibly let the user "make" an insertion language.
+The GUI needs updating and cleaning up as there are a few visual bugs in it, and there are a variety of other issues that could be fixed, just look at the Issues page to see most of those.
+Good luck with this project!